akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/HF_ModelCard_Template_mkdocs.md

 # Model Card Template

-Below is the Model Card Template for Imageomics and ABC.
-You can download or copy this content and paste it into a new Markdown file to create a new dataset card.
+Below are the Model Card templates for Imageomics and ABC.
+You can download or copy the appropriate model card content and paste it into a new Markdown file to create a README for your model repo.

 <details>
 <summary>Imageomics</summary>